-an extension of this visualizationverbalization procedure, the teachers observed that mindsketching must be accompanied by speaking, writing or both-all in complete sentences.
+an extension of this visualization-As verbalization procedure, the teachers observed that mindsketching must be accompanied by speaking, writing or both-all in complete sentences.
 To help their students build complex language, a common feature of academic literacy, students were expected to verbalize their sketches.
-As Winnie explained, "Only the student that produces that sketch will know what the sketch is about, so they have to explain it to someone else..."
-Therefore, the sketches acted as bridges to verbal communication.
-According to the teachers, solely in mindsketching without engaging verbalization part was akin to not fully utilizing the strategy.
+As Winnie explained, "Only the student that produces that sketch will know what the sketch is about, so they have to explain it to someone else ...
+"Therefore, the sketches acted as bridges to verbal communication.
+According to the teachers, solely engaging in mindsketching without the verbalization part was akin to not fully utilizing the strategy.